mikeevmm/beamleeto/README.md

 ## This Exchange is Unfair Because I don't get to Type my Responses

-My repo, my rules.
-Nonetheless, feel free to send a passionate defence of Beamer to `miguelmurca+beamleeto﹫gmail·com`, to be promptly archived.
+Feel free to send a passionate defence of Beamer to `miguelmurca+beamleeto﹫gmail·com`, to be appropriately ignored.

 ## It's not on CTAN